fyngyrz/slacker/README.md

-There are some provisions in place, such as the inability to define a macro that calls an OS system function directly from slack \(you'll have to edit the `slack-cannery.txt` file for that\) and some laundering of various command-line risky characters, but that's not to say that this is by any means bulletproof.
+There are some provisions in place, such as the inability to define a macro that calls an OS system function directly from slack \(you'll have to edit the `slack-cannery.txt` file for that\), some laundering of various command-line risky characters, and a requirement that the incoming BOT's token matches the one in the configure file, but that's not to say that this is by any means bulletproof.
 If you have input for me on how to make it more solid, security-wise, than it is, I will be delighted to pay attention to what you have to say.

 ## Debugging